TIME’S UP Legal Defense Fund

 The TIME’S UP Legal Defense Fund has spent over $9 million helping everyone — from a dollar store cashier to fire department paramedics — seek justice.
 Here are just some of their stories:

 Jamelia Fairley is one of dozens of McDonald’s workers whose cases are being supported by the TIME’S UP Legal Defense Fund.
 She’s a single mother who was working at a McDonald’s store in Sanford, Florida when a coworker began groping her on the job.

 I was thinking about my daughter.
 What if she has to work for McDonald’s one day and something like this happens to her?Jamelia Fairley

 Photo Credit: Eve Edelheit / The New York Times

-Jamelia reported him and was moved to another store — where another employee started making grotesque sexual comments about her one-year-old daughter.
+Jamelia reported him and he was moved to another store.
+Soon, another employee started making grotesque sexual comments about her one-year-old daughter.
 After Jamelia reported the incident, she faced retaliation and her hours were cut.

 “I was thinking about my daughter,” said Jamelia about why she spoke up.
 “What if she has to work for McDonald’s one day and something like this happens to her?
 What if no one stands up for her?”

 Paula Bird is one of the 16 women who filed suit against the FBI with the support of the TIME’S UP Legal Defense Fund.

 It became very clear that there were people that they considered that needed to be watched, and that group would have majority females.Paula Bird